 Generate Your New Hampshire Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for New Hampshire — ready to review and file for $19.
+Walk through a few simple questions and SmallClaimsHelper fills out your New Hampshire claim and a judge script for you — review it and file for $19.